benbovy/xproj/docs/index.md

 - Being strongly opinionated on how CRS and other information like spatial dimensions should be represented as metadata in Xarray objects and/or in Xarray supported I/O formats.
-This is left to other Xarray extensions and format specifications (e.g., GeoZarr, GeoTIFF, GeoParquet, etc.).
+This is left to other Xarray extensions and format specifications.
-- Provide a common set of tools (implementations) for re-projecting data.
+- Provide a common set of tools (implementations) for re-projecting and/or resampling data.
 This highly depends on the data type (i.e., raster, vector, etc.) or application and it is best handled by other Xarray extensions.
 We also see XProj potentially as a lightweight dependency common to those other extensions so we want to restrict XProj's dependencies to the minimum (i.e., Xarray and PyProj).

 [Pyproj]: https://pyproj4.github.io/pyproj/stable/